 What Is Priority When Settling A Third Party Liability Claim?

-Third party insurance helps to claim for damages caused to others due to your at-fault accident.
+Third-party insurance helps to claim for damages caused to others due to your at-fault accident.
 This includes bodily injuries, legal expenses, and property damage claims.
 Liability coverage is mandatory.
-However, comprehensive coverage is an optional coverage.
+However, comprehensive coverage is optional coverage.
 Comprehensive coverage protects your vehicle against damages not due to a collision.
-This includes theft, vandalism, fire, falling objects, natural disasters, riots and damage due to hitting an animal etc. This coverage will protect the insured against any losses unrelated to the driver’s actions unless excluded.
+This includes theft, vandalism, fire, falling objects, natural disasters, riots, damage due to hitting an animal, etc. This coverage will protect the insured against any losses unrelated to the driver’s actions unless excluded.
 But it may provide cover for sudden actions by others and environmental events that are beyond control.
 If you own your car outright then you may decide to not have it.
 However, if you purchased your car on financing then they may insist that you purchase comprehensive coverage.
 This is to safeguard their vested interests in your car that they have financed.

 Liability Car Insurance Cost in Ontario?